ACE Functions

 The ACE table-repair

-function fixes data inconsistencies identified by the table-diff module.
-ACE table-repair uses a specified node as the source of truth to correct data on other nodes.
 The function has a number of safety and audit features that you should consider before invoking the command:

 - Table-repair can only repair rows found in the diff file.
 If your diff exceeds